Group Training | An Ethos

 How do cooperation and competition co-exist in pickleball?

 But for COOPERATIVE drills, we believe there is something to be learned from the ritualized sparring that takes place between partners in martial arts.
-In cooperative drills, the more experienced partner (3.5+) will take on the roll of uchidachi.
-The less experienced (3.0~) become shidachi.
+In cooperative drills, the more confident partner will intuitively take on the roll of uchidachi.
+The less confident become shidachi.
 Uchidachi translates to “the striking/attacking sword.”
 Shidachi is “the serving sword” (or “the doing/receiving sword”).

 Uchidachi controls the pace of the drill, performing each stroke with a precise intention, proper form, strong spirit.
 In these cooperative drills, uchidachi has the opportunity to demonstrate PERFECT strokes.
 Through flawless repetitions, we build mastery.